nvosta/UncertaintyQuantification/README.md

 3. Dept of Cardiology, Oslo University Hospital and University of Oslo, Norway

 # Code
-Run main.py to create digital twins of the virtual patients Run postprocessing_validation_virtual.py to view strain and estimated tissue properties
+Run main.py to create digital twins of the virtual patients.
+Run postprocessing_validation_virtual.py to view strain and estimated tissue properties.

 # Abstract